 The Street Rangers provide a direct response to enquiries about safety, anti-social behaviour, security issues, and shoplifting.

-The BID Rangers host weekly meetings which are attended by both the Police and NEOS’s to share information and pool resources.
+The BID Rangers host weekly meetings which are attended by both the Police and NEOs to share information and pool resources.

 Taxi Marshals

-Taxi Marshalls at Duncombe Place taxi rank ensure a safe and ordered wait for a ride home after a night enjoying York’s night life.
+Taxi Marshals at Duncombe Place taxi rank ensure a safe and ordered wait for a ride home after a night enjoying York’s night life.

-Taxi Marshalls operate on Friday and Saturday nights into the early hours.
+Taxi Marshals operate on Friday and Saturday nights into the early hours.

 “Since the Marshals have been in place we have seen a reduction in complaints from local residents and businesses in this area relating to ASB issues, and complaints about taxis not parking at the correct location on the rank.”